joshbegley/nyt-latest/README.md

-**Fourth line hustles, Gustavsson back to his best in win over Leafs: Wild takeaways**\
+**Fourth line hustles, Filip Gustavsson back to his best in win over Leafs: Wild takeaways**\
-`Facing another month-plus without their star forward, the Wild set the blueprint for how to win without Kaprizov.`\
+`Facing another month-plus without their star forward, the Wild set the blueprint for how to win without Kirill Kaprizov.`\
 https://nytimes.com/athletic/6098759/2025/01/29/wild-gustavsson-fourth-line-maple-leafs/

 **Work on a Sub**\